pybash1/py_everything/docs/source/py_everything.mensuration.rst

     :param float height: Height of the triangle
     :returns float area: Area of the triangle

-.. method:: perimeterTriangle(side1, side2, base)
+.. function:: perimeterTriangle(side1, side2, base)

     Function to find the perimeter of a triangle